 Flower Color: Yellow; 4 to 12 flowers in campanulate involucre; radiate heads about an inch or more wide; ray florets, disk florets orange-yellow; phyllaries tips with minute black dots; fruit an achene.

 Elevation: 1,500 to 3,500 feet.

-Recorded Range: A rare plant in the United States found only in Arizona where it grows in the central and southern parts of the state as well as Yuma and Navajo Counties.
-It is also common in Baja California.
+Recorded Range: Lemmon's Ragwort is a relatively rare plant in the United States where it is found only in Arizona in the central and southern parts of the state as well as Yuma and Navajo Counties.
+It is also native to Baja California.

 U.S. Weed Information: No data available.

 Genus Information: In North America there are 70 species for Senecio.
 The Editors of Encyclopedia Britannica identify about 1,200 species distributed throughout the world.

 In the Southwestern United States: Arizona has 13 species of genus, California has 25 species, Nevada has 15 species, New Mexico has 22 species, Texas has 9 species, Utah has 18 species.
 All data is approximate and subject to taxonomic changes.

 Comments: Lemmon's Ragwort is an early spring bloomer that is common in Arizona in preferred habitats.
 Photo above taken April 12 near the Salt River along the Apache Trail, Fish Creek Hill, Maricopa County, Arizona.
 The type of Senecio decorticans is from along the Salt River, near the Apache Trail (Nelson 10309, 11287).